TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 22/2 Samuel 22.8.md

 ---

-Then the earth shook and trembled, The foundations of heaven quaked And were shaken, because he was wroth.
+Then the earth shook and trembled.
+The foundations of heaven quaked and were shaken, because he was angry.